Founder BuzzingCities Lab. Project Lead Brazil, South Africa, India

-Julia Jaroschewski is a journalist, researcher and Founder of BuzzingCities Lab.
-After working for the United Nations in New York or the Friedrich Ebert Foundation in Mozambique she moved into the field of journalism and worked as a multimedia reporter for Deutsche Welle or N24.
-Today she works as a foreign correspondent, reporting on Foreign Policy, Crime, the War on Drugs and Security issues for media like Die Welt, Spiegel Online or Wired Magazine.
-For Die Welt she commented regulary on the developments in Brazil with her column “Made in Brazil” in the context of the mega events.
-Being part of the Deutsche Studienstiftung and Dr Alexander and Rita Besser Stiftung’s foreign correspondent programme, she worked in South Africa and Brazil.
-She was also awarded a research prize by Foundation Weltbevölkerung in 2015 for her research on child abuse and the HIV/AIDS crisis in Mozambique.
-She is also part of the International Journalism Programmes (IJP) for Latin America in 2016, based in Brazil.
+Julia Jaroschewski is an investigative journalist, political scientist, researcher and founder of BuzzingCitiesLab.
+After working for the United Nations in New York or the Friedrich Ebert Foundation in Mozambique she moved into the field of journalism and worked as a multimedia reporter for Deutsche Welle and N24.
+Today she reports as a foreign correspondent, reporting on foreign policy, crime, the War on Drugs and security issues for media such as Die Welt, Spiegel Online or Wired Magazine.
+She has analyzed the drug war and policing strategy in the context of the World Cup and Olympic Games in Rio Janeiro for several years.

-Founder BuzzingCities Lab, Project Lead Mexico
+Founder BuzzingCities Lab.
+Project Lead Mexico, China